danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 16.20.00.08:

+DR 189906 Translate new JDBC 16.20 error messages into Japanese

+This release includes changes to address the following DRs, originally included in release 16.20.00.07:

+DR 184471 Support for AES-GCM Quality of Protection
+DR 187068 TeraGSSJava Support for JWT Authentication Mechanism DR 187839 JWT authentication
+DR 188758 TeraGSSJava unable to logon with new QOPs with SHA256 and SHA512 DR 189125 TeraGSSJava unable to logon with AES GCM using IBM JRE

 This release includes changes to address the following DRs, originally included in release 16.20.00.06: